 And for the second half of 2016 John Curran added to the sponsorship of intermediates by rewarding the best intermediate performer in each of the four Monday disciplines.

 Then, in 2017, John and Roland combined their sponsorship around the previous format of John's sponsorship.

 When the pandemic hit us in 2020, Monday play moved online, and all financial considerations were temporarily abandoned.

 For 2021, with the availability of round robin software on the Backgammon Studio Heroes website, Monday competitions were revamped.

-And John Curran continues to sponsor intermediate aspects.
+And John Curran continued to sponsor these events right up to 2022.